Mazz Murray: Career

-She portrayed the Killer Queen in the West End production of the musical We Will Rock You.
+Murray portrayed the Killer Queen in the West End production of the musical We Will Rock You.
 She is the longest-running cast member to be involved in the show, having been in the original ensemble when the musical opened in May 2002.
 She took over the principal role of Killer Queen from Sharon D. Clarke in April 2004.

-In 2010, she formed a girl group, Woman, with her sister Gina, Anna-Jane Casey and Emma Kershaw, debuting their single "I’m a Woman".
+In 2010, Murray formed a girl group, Woman, with her sister Gina, Anna-Jane Casey and Emma Kershaw, debuting with the single "I'm a Woman".

 In 2015, she joined the cast of the London production of Mamma Mia! as Tanya, a role which was subsequently taken over by Kate Graham when Murray departed in 2017.

 It was announced that she would join the cast of Chicago from 2 July 2018 until 11 August 2018, playing the role of Matron Mama Morton.

 In 2019, it was announced that Murray would be returning to the West End production of Mamma Mia! in the role of Donna Sheridan.